 - Compare two different news organizations (e.g., CNN and Fox News)

 - Compare the newsworthiness factors of a publication in a Western liberal democracy to the newsworthiness factors of a publication (e.g., Pravda, The People’s Daily) in a country where the media is more controlled (see my article: The Roles of the News Media)

 - Compare the print media to broadcast media

 Unfortunately, this kind of approach wouldn’t be able to answer the questions ‘Which stories tend to go unreported and why?’
-For that, you would probably need to do qualitative research—interviewing staff members of news organizations and asking them which stories they chose to drop and why.
+For that, you would probably need to do qualitative research—interviewing staff members of news organizations and asking them which stories they chose to drop or ignore altogether and why.

 ~ by longzijun

 Return to Writing